 What is Indoor Air Quality?

 The Environmental Protection Agency (EPA) devotes a whole page on their website to air quality issues in the home.
 Indoor air quality is the level of healthy air one has inside a home or building.
-Controlling the pollutants in your office or home will give you a better quality of life.
+Controlling the pollutants in your office or home with the aid of a Summerlin indoor air quality inspection company will give you a better quality of life.

 How Do Air Fresheners Work